the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

+* Fix - Fix a false positive on checking if a cache value is set after cache expiration passed.
 * Feature - Add the stellarwp/db library and configure it.
 * Feature - Add the stellarwp/installer library and bootstrap it.